James Conner Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Season Stats

-- This season Conner has taken 89 carries for 336 yards (48.0 per game) and six touchdowns.
+- This season Conner has piled up 336 rushing yards (48.0 per game) on 89 attempts with six touchdowns.

-- He also averages 4.9 receiving yards per game, grabbing five passes for 34 yards.

-- The Cardinals have run 49.8% passing plays and 50.2% rushing plays this season.
-They rank second in the NFL in scoring.
+- The Cardinals have called a pass in 49.8% of their plays from scrimmage this year while running the ball 50.2% of the time.
+This offensive attack ranks second in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conner's matchup with the Packers.